| main metropolitan page | the broadway entrance | lobby areas | auditorium | stage and booth |

 full size view

-figuring out the provenance of this one.
-It was on
+out the provenance of these.
+The lower photo was on

 Photos of Los Angeles plus a re-post without attribution.